replicatedhq/help-center/content/docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 ### 3b.
 Iterate (on your Docker images)

 As well as being able to iterate on your application YAML, you can also use Studio to iterate on your Docker images.
-This simplifies the development workflow when you need to make any changes to your code base to support on-premises deployments.
+This simplifies the development workflow when you need to make changes to your code base to support on-premises deployments.

 To do this, rebuild your Docker images on your Studio server reusing the existing tags.
 Once you restart the application from the on-premises Admin Console (`https://<YOUR SERVER ADDRESS>:8800`) or CLI, your updated images will be used by Replicated.